zachklingbeil/pathless/README.md

 The `window.pathless` object provides the API coordinating between `panels`, `frames`, and `state`.

 #### `pathless.context()`
-Returns the DOM element of the focused panel, DOM element of the current frame, and panel specific frame state.
+Returns the DOM element of the focused panel, DOM element of the current frame, and panel specifasdasdasdic frame state.

 #### `pathless.fetch(url, opts)`
 Returns the parsed response `{ data, headers }`.
 Caching and request deduplication available using `opts.key` where a single successful round-trip makes a `value` available to all panels.